asherkory/asherkory.github.io/_posts/2016-07-06-Deploying-a-Rails-App-to-Heroku.md

 Run `heroku create` from your app's home directory.
 Now a new remote has been added!
 You can push up your code with `git push heroku master`.

-Finally, migrate the database: `heroku run rake db:migrate`.
-You'll notice this looks like the normal rake migration command, but prefaced with `heroku run`.
+Finally, set up and migrate the database: `heroky run rake db:setup` then `heroku run rake db:migrate`.
+You'll notice these look like normal rake commands, but prefaced with `heroku run`.
 Anything starting with `heroku run` will be executed on a Heroku dyno, [explained here](https://devcenter.heroku.com/articles/dynos).

 Want to see it live in your browser?
 Type `heroku open`!